 Once you’re in the swing of things and ready to build your fitness, you’ll discover that different routes and terrains exercise different parts of your body.

 Walking uphill, for instance, gives a great glute workout, but if you’re trying to increase endurance, a longer, flatter walk can be just as effective.

 The important thing is that it works for you.
-So, in the same way that we advise our guests to choose the right hiking holiday, we urge you to find a level and pace that you’re comfortable with.
+S, find a level and pace that you’re comfortable with.

 Aside from the physical benefits, what else can walking do for us?
 Let’s start with the feelgood factor.
 Most people who walk regularly are in no doubt that being out in the fresh air does as much for them as the exercise.

 Feeling low?
 Just a 10-minute walk has been found to relieve symptoms of anxiety and help refresh the mind and lift the mood.
 There’s plenty of evidence to suggest that walking also helps with creativity.